Kitchen Remodel REVEAL!

 Pendant Lights: Pottery Barn Rustic Glass Pendant – Large

 Counter Stools: World Market French Bistro Counter Stools

 Range Hood: After many requests I’m adding information about our island range hood.
 Over an island, you’ll need to make sure to use an island hood, as opposed to a wall mounted hood.
 To cut costs I ordered ours on Amazon.
-I think this is the one.
+I think this is the newer model of the one.
+We did not love the exact model we ended up with.
+Update: I found the old order on Amazon and it’s from Golden Vantage 48″.
+Again, I would not recommend that one and would probably order the one I’ve linked to if I had to do it again, or saved up for the Viking.
 Please be sure to check with your contractor to be sure it will work before ordering.
 Also please note these two are affiliate links, which means I earn a small commission if your order through them.

 Faucet: Perrin & Rowe